Correlation Hashing Network for Efficient Cross-Modal Retrieval

 \section{Conclusion}

-In this paper, we proposed a Correlation Hashing Network (CHN) for cross-modal retrieval.
-CHN is a hybrid architecture that jointly optimizes the squared cosine loss on semantic similarity pairs and the cosine quantization loss on compact hash codes.
-Extensive experiments on standard cross-media retrieval datasets show the CHN model yields substantial boosts over the state-of-the-art hashing methods.
+In this paper, we have proposed a novel Correlation Hashing Network (CHN) for effective and efficient cross-modal retrieval.
+CHN is a hybrid deep architecture that jointly optimizes the new cosine max-margin loss on semantic similarity pairs and the new quantization max-margin loss on compact hash codes.
+Extensive experiments on standard cross-modal retrieval datasets show that the CHN model yields substantial boosts over the state-of-the-art hashing methods.